A lot of discussion on startup and business strategy ultimately comes down to one single piece of advice.

 He channels Andy Rachleff (Co-founder of Benchmark Fund, one of the most successful VCs) in his article, saying:

-When a great team meets a lousy market, market wins.
-When a lousy team meets a great market, market wins.
 When a great team meets a great market, something special happens.

-Thus, of the three key dimensions of a startup opportunity â market, product and team â market is far and away the most important aspect.
+Thus, of the three key dimensions of a startup opportunity – market, product and team – market is far and away the most important aspect.

 What’s the takeaway for an entrepreneur?
 Take aim at a humongous market, and put your head down and execute.